DanielDmlee/Pelion_CM_QucikStart/README.md

      Click on any of the subscribers in this panel to add it to the list of activations.

-> More detailed description of each item and each steps, can be found [here](https://help.iot-x.com/userguide/subscriber-activations).
+> A more detailed description of each item and each steps can be found [here](https://help.iot-x.com/userguide/subscriber-activations).

 # 2. Importing the example application to the Mbed Online Compiler
 You’re going to use the Mbed Online Compiler to configure and build the example application.
 The Online Compiler needs to access your Mbed account and to know which device you're using.